Semantic-Org/Semantic-UI-React/README.md

 | ✓ Segment       |                 |                 |   Tab           |                    |
 | ✓ Step          |                 |                 |   Transition    |                    |

+## Our Principles

+[TechnologyAdvice][9] has been [dogfooding][10] Semantic-UI-React in production since fall of 2015.
+These are the guiding principles that have developed as a result:

+- No jQuery dependency
+- No animation dependencies
+- Reuse SUI CSS transitions
+- Simple declarative component APIs vs intricate HTML markup
+- Complete keyboard support
+- Complete SUI component definition support
+- Completely documented
+- Completely tested

 ## Releasing

 On the latest clean `master`: